tannermeade/data-migrator/README.md

 - 🍭 **Feature rich**.
 Type conversion adapters, create & edit schemas, upload data etc
 - 🤲 **Open source**.
 Everything is open source and free forever!

-Data Migrator can do much more (and we are just getting started)
+DataMigrator can do much more (and we are just getting started)

 If you want to say thank you, star us on GitHub  🙌💙